biocore/American-Gut/data/README.md

 Data
 ====

-Tables and mapping files used to generate figures and statistics for the American Gut project.
+OTU Tables and QIIME-compliant mapping files used to generate figures and statistics for the American Gut project.
+All data are de-identified.

 Data sources
 ------------